fcurella/villa-spec/README.md

 Children devices must be represented only by their `name`, `url`, and optionally their `description`.

 Any device may expose devices that are children of other, unrelated devices.
-For example, a `home` device contains a `thermostat`, which in turns contains a `thermometer`.
+For example, suppose a `home` device contains a `thermostat`, which in turns contains a `thermometer`.
 The `home` device may choose to expose the `thermometer` device so it can be queried without interrogating `thermostat`.

 Devices may expose actions and properties (collectively called IO Objects).
 A device may choose to expose any other, unrelated device's actions and properties as theirs.